Chimney Sweep Appointments include:

 We offer advice and support regarding all aspects of your fireplace and chimney, including which type of fuels and appliances are best suited to your needs.
 We sell fireplace surrounds, seasoned hardwood logs, chimney balloons and more on our online Shop.

 Find out more about How We Sweep Chimneys or get in touch today.

 Brighton Chimney Sweeps – When & Why You Should Sweep

 Whether you are burning wood or coal on an open fire or a stove, you should have your chimney swept by a professional chimney sweep at least once a year.
 Soot and creosote that result from burning different fuels and debris from the brickwork inside your chimney quickly build up and can cause chimney fires and blockages.

 If you haven’t used your fire in some time you MUST have it swept before you do.
 Most people use their fireplaces and stoves only during the colder months of the year.
 If it is blocked or partially blocked, smoke and other emissions (including deadly fumes like carbon monoxide) may not be able to escape properly up the chimney and they could come back into the room.
 Find out more about When & Why You Should Sweep

 Ordinary house coal produces the most amount of heat followed by hard woods.
 Smokeless coal produces the least amount of heat.
 Wood is often preferred for the experience, it produces more flames and a nicer aroma than coal.
-Also wood is considered to be carbon neutral whereas coal is carbon negative.
+Wood is considered to be carbon neutral – burning puts back into the atmosphere what was taken out during growth, whereas burning coal puts a lot of carbon into the atmosphere.
 There are many types of wood and not all of them are suitable for burning so choosing the right wood is important.
 Read More